OLSA/iris-local-proxy/README.md

 ## Installation

-To make the iris-local-proxy accessible from any directory on your system, install it globally using one of the following methods:
+Install the iris-local-proxy globally using one of the following methods:

 ### Install from GitHub
 To install directly from the GitHub repository, use the following command: